Nebraska Revised Statute 13-3108

 (5) Beginning in 2014, quarterly distributions and associated transfers of state assistance shall be made.
 Such quarterly distributions and transfers shall be based on the certifications provided under subsection (4) of section 13-3107 and shall occur within fifteen days after receipt of such certification.

-(6) The total amount of state assistance approved for an eligible sports arena facility shall neither (a) exceed fifty million dollars nor (b) be paid out for more than twenty years after the issuance of the first bond for the sports arena facility.
+(6) The total amount of state assistance approved for an eligible sports arena facility shall not exceed one hundred million dollars.

 (7) State assistance to the political subdivision shall no longer be available upon the retirement of the bonds issued to acquire, construct, improve, or equip the facility or any subsequent bonds that refunded the original issue or when state assistance reaches the amount determined under subsection (6) of this section, whichever comes first.

-(8) State assistance shall not be used for an operating subsidy or other ancillary facility.
+(8) State assistance shall not be used for an operating subsidy.